sjanel/coincenter/README.md

 #### Trade simulation

 Some exchanges (**Kraken** and **Binance** for instance) allow to actually query their REST API in simulation mode to validate the query and not perform the trade.
-It is possible to do this with `--trade-sim` option.
+It is possible to do this with `--sim` option.
 For exchanges which do not support this validation mode, `coincenter` will simply directly finish the trade entirely (taking fees into account) ignoring the trade strategy.

 ### Buy / Sell

 Trade family of commands require that you specify the *start amount* (with the start currency) and the *target currency*.
-You can use `--buy` and `--sell` options when you have a start amount (for *sell*) or a target amount (for *buy*) only.
+You can use `buy` and `sell` options when you have a start amount (for *sell*) or a target amount (for *buy*) only.
 It's more easy to use, but `coincenter` needs to know which are the [preferred currencies](CONFIG.md#options-description) to which it can *sell* the start amount to, or use as start amount for a *buy*.

 Sell option also supports percentage as start amount.
 In this case, the desired percentage of total available amount of given currency on matching exchanges (the ones specified after the `,` or all if none given as usual) will be sold.
-To complement this, `--sell-all` option with a start currency instead of an amount is supported as well, which is syntaxic sugar of a sell of `100%` of available amount.
+To complement this, `sell-all` option with a start currency instead of an amount is supported as well, which is syntactic sugar of a sell of `100%` of available amount.

 Buy a percentage is not available yet, simply because I am not sure about what should be the behavior of this option.
 If you have ideas about it, do not hesitate to propose them.